On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: Convergence of the inexact RQI with a tuned preconditioned Lanczos

 Combining them with (\ref{lhatuk}) yields (\ref{planczos4}) and (\ref{planczos5}).

 \end{proof}

 Using this theorem and writing (\ref{planczos4}) as $|\cos\psi_k|\leq c_2\sin\phi_k$ with $c_2$ a constant, it is direct to extend Theorems~\ref{convlanczos}--\ref{conds} in the unpreconditioned Lanczos case to the tuned preconditioned Lanczos case.
-We have made preliminary numerical experiments and confirmed the theory.
-Since our concerns in this paper are the convergence theory of the inexact RQI with the unpreconditioned and tuned preconditioned Lanczos and the pursue of effective tuned preconditioners are beyond the scope of the current paper, we will only report numerical results on the inexact RQI with the unpreconditioned Lanczos.
+We have done preliminary numerical experiments and confirmed the theory.
+Our concerns in this paper are only the convergence theory of the inexact RQI with the unpreconditioned and tuned preconditioned Lanczos, and the pursue of effective tuned preconditioners is beyond the scope of the current paper.
+We will only report numerical results on the inexact RQI with the unpreconditioned Lanczos.